Judge extends authority to more families separated at border

 #ReadLocal

-The administration argued it would be extremely difficult to identify families and that the children would likely be emotionally harmed if they were removed from their current homes.
+The administration argued that it would be difficult to identify families, the children were no longer in its custody, and the children would likely be emotionally harmed if they were removed from their current homes.

 Justice Department attorney Scott Stewart told the judge last month it would be a "significant burden" to add families and "blow the case into some other galaxy" after the administration had "done all things to correct the wrong."